-Beginning this year, we will share a winter festival rather than the Oberufer Plays.
 The Oberufer Plays will now be held on alternate years.
 It is tradition among many Waldorf schools around the world to present one or more of these medieval mystery dramas.
 Little altered through the ages, they were performed for more than 300 years on Oberufer Island in the Danube River.
 In the 1890s the plays were rediscovered and written down for the first time by a German professor of literature in Vienna, who entrusted them to Rudolf Steiner.
 In the first Waldorf School, in Stuttgart, the Oberufer plays were performed as a gift from the faculty to the students.
 Many Waldorf schools have continued this tradition because of the artistry, humor, and earthiness of the plays.
 At our school we have typically done one or two of the plays with a cast of faculty, parents, and sometimes high schoolers.
 The Paradise Play (appropriate only for Grades 3 and up) presents the story of the creation of Adam and Eve and the expulsion from Paradise; The Shepherd’s Play tells the Christmas story through the hearts of simple shepherds.
-These plays have been presented as a gift to the students with an additional evening performance for the community.
+These plays have been presented as a gift to the community.

 Last Day Before Winter Vacation (Half Day)

 There will be a winter assembly, followed by a holiday party in some classes.

 Three Kings Day (January 6)